andrulonis/RGB-Match-Theme/README.md

     pip install -r requirements.txt
     ```

+3. Replace the JSON definition [file](/definition_jsons/k10_version_2_ansi_rgb.json) with the JSON file(s) obtained from the manufacturer's website for your own QMK/VIA device.

-3. Create a task in Windows Task Scheduler:
+4. Create a task in Windows Task Scheduler:
     - open Task Scheduler
     - click `Create Task...`
     - in `General` tab: